bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 ^^^^^

 An Ansible role is a list of tasks to do to achieve a purpose.
-For example, there will be a role called dhcp_server, that contains task to install, configure and start the dhcp server.
+For example, the **dhcp_server** role contains the tasks to install, configure and start the dhcp server.

-In **BlueBanquise**, default path is /etc/bluebanquise/roles.
+In **BlueBanquise** the default path for roles is **/etc/bluebanquise/roles**.

-Note that /etc/bluebanquise/roles is split in multiple directories, but ansible.cfg file is configured to use roles in all of them.
+Note that /etc/bluebanquise/roles includes multiple directories.
+The ansible.cfg file is configured to be able to use roles in all of them.

 Roles are the **AUTOMATION LOGIC**.

 Playbooks
 ^^^^^^^^^

-An Ansible playbook is simply a list of roles to apply, on a specific host or group of hosts.
+An Ansible playbook is a list of roles to apply on a specific host or a group of hosts.
 It is a yaml file.

-In **BlueBanquise**, default path is /etc/bluebanquise/playbooks.
+In **BlueBanquise**, the default path for playbooks is **/etc/bluebanquise/playbooks**.

 Playbooks are your **LIST OF ROLES TO APPLY on your hosts/targets**.